marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networktroubleshoot/unresponsedhcp.md

 1. Confirm connectivity between the router and server
 2. Create a DHCP address pool
-3. Attempt DHCP discover on PC0
+3. Attempt DHCP discovery on PC0
 4. Configure the router as DHCP relay agent
 5. Configure PC0 to receive IP addressing from the DHCP server